ldtteam/MinecoloniesWiki/source/workers/builder.md

 You can go to the [Town Hall](../../source/buildings/townhall) and click on the Work Orders tab and cancel the current build as well as arrange the priorities of the following build orders.
 If you cancel a work order, when you assign the build again, the builder will continue where they left off.

 Any block the builder removes (dirt, wood, planks, glass, etc.) while building and/or upgrading they will keep in their inventory until their inventory becomes full, or they may dump unnecessary items at the end of a build/upgrade.

-- **Note:** The Builder may *ONLY* build or upgrade any other Worker's hut up to the level of it's own hut.
-So, in order for the builder to upgrade any building, the Builder's Hut *MUST* be upgraded first.
-Then they will be able to upgrade any other building(s).